nelson-perez/large-sort/README.md

 ```

 ## Usage
-Similar to the `sortFile()` method all the capabilities remain the same with the nuance of you'll be using Streams instead of files.
+Similar to the `sortFile()` mtehod `sortStream()` offers all the same capabilities remain the same with the nuance of you'll be using Streams instead of files.
 But keep in mind if you want to do file to file sorting it's best to use the `sortFile()` function instead of creating the streams yourself.

-Bellow are a few examples showing the scenarios where this would be useful for.
+Bellow is am example showing how to use it.

-#### Sorting numbers file and ooutput to terminal
+#### Sorting numbers file and output to terminal
 Here is an example that explain each of the parameters and how to use it to sort a file with `Numbers` and outputs the numbers as strings to the terminal.

 ```typescript
 // Function that tansforms a line from input file into a number to use for comparison. const inputMapFunction = (input: string) => Number(input);